KitwareMedical/UTM/README.md

   - dipy

 ### Analysis Steps
-- GNU Parallel,
-- latex / pdflatex to create report (not manadatory)
 - R >= 3.6
 - R packages (Packages folder contains a script to install all):
   - gmra